Study MBA in Australia Without Work Experience in 2026

 4. James Cook University (JCU)

-The MBA at JCU prepares students for leadership roles in diverse business settings.
-The program combines management theory with practical application, offering career pathways in consulting, operations, finance, and market research.
+The MBA program at JCU gets students ready to be leaders in a wide range of business settings.
+The program combines theory with real-world experience and prepares students for careers in consulting, operations, finance, and market research.

 • Mode: On-campus